Skip to Main Content

 Defining the Role in Saudi Arabia's Emerging Film Industry

-A film fixer is a local production professional who coordinates the logistical requirements of international productions shooting in their country.
-In Saudi Arabia, the role carries additional weight because the industry is so new.
-Everything from studio facilities to crew networks is being built under Vision 2030, and the fixer knows which parts of that infrastructure are ready today.
+A film fixer is a local production pro who sets up the logistical needs of global shoots in their country.
+In Saudi Arabia, the role carries extra weight because the industry is so new.
+Everything from studio facilities to crew networks is being built under Vision 2030.
+The fixer knows which parts of that infrastructure are ready today.

-- ●Fixers possess deep local knowledge of Saudi locations, regulations, crew networks, and equipment suppliers
+• Fixers possess deep local knowledge of Saudi locations, rules, crew networks, and gear suppliers

-- ●They serve as the production's local representative with the Saudi Film Commission, municipal authorities, and communities
+• They serve as the production's local representative with the Saudi Film Commission, city authorities, and communities

-- ●Production fixers in Saudi Arabia are bilingual in Arabic and English, bridging communication between international crews and local partners
+• Production fixers in Saudi Arabia are two-tongue in Arabic and English, bridging communication between global crews and local partners

 The Origin of the Term in Film

+Here is what that looks like on the ground.
 The word 'fixer' entered the film lexicon from journalism, where reporters needed someone to arrange transport, find interview subjects, and translate.
-When international film production expanded during the 1990s, production companies needed the same expertise at far greater scale.
-Saudi Arabia entered recently, but rapid Vision 2030 investment has accelerated demand for fixers faster than almost any other market.
+When global film production expanded during the 1990s, production firms needed the same expertise at far greater scale.
+Saudi Arabia entered recently.
+But rapid Vision 2030 investment has accelerated demand for fixers faster than almost any other market.

 Individual Fixer vs Production Service Company

-An individual fixer is a freelancer providing coordination and problem-solving.
-A production service company offers comprehensive services: crew hiring, equipment rental, accounting, insurance, permits, and full production management.
-In Saudi Arabia, a registered company with Film Commission and Royal Commission for AlUla relationships navigates the bureaucratic landscape far more effectively, especially for productions seeking the 40 percent cash rebate where compliance requirements are rigorous.
+Here is how the picture comes together.
+A person fixer is a freelancer giving planning and problem-solving.
+A shoot service firm gives full services: crew hiring, gear rental, accounting, insurance, permits, and full production management.
+In Saudi Arabia, a registered firm with Film Commission and Royal Commission for AlUla relationships navigates the bureaucratic landscape far more effectively, above all for shoots seeking the 40 percent cash rebates where compliance needs are tight.

 What Does a Fixer Do?